Five safes: Design

 In general the Five Safes has been used to describe solutions post-factum, and to explain/justify choices made, but an increasing number of organisations have used the framework to design data access solutions.
 For example, the Hellenic Statistical Agency developed a data strategy built around the Five Safes in 2016; the UK Health Foundation used the Five Safes to design its data management and training programmes.
 Use in the private sector is less common but some organisations have incorporated the Five Safes into consulting services.

 In 2015 the UK Data Service organized a workshop to encourage data users from the academic and private sectors to think about how to manage confidential research data, using the Five Safes to demonstrate alternative options and best practice.

 Early adopters for strategic design use were in Australia: both the Australian Bureau of Statistics and the Australian Department of Social Service used the Five Safes as an ex ante design tool.
 In 2017 the Australian Productivity Commission recommended adopting a version of the framework to support cross-government data sharing and re-use.
 This underwent extensive consultation and culminated in the DAT Act 2022.

 Since 2020 the Five Safes has been the overriding framework for the design of new secure facilities and data sharing arrangements in the UK for public health and social sciences.
 This has been promoted by the Office for Statistics Regulation, the UK Statistics Authority, NHS DIgital, and the research funding bodies Administrative Data Research UK and DARE UK.

 Regulation and legislation

 Three laws have incorporated the Fives Safes.
 They are explicit in the South Australian Public Sector (Data Sharing) Act 2016, and implicit in the research provisions of the UK Digital Economy Act 2017.
-The Australian Data Availability and Transparency Act 2022 renames the Five Safes as the Five Data Sharing Principles.
+The Australian Data Availability and Transparency Act 2022 renames the Five Safes as the Five Data Sharing Principles.A 2025 statutory review of the DAT Act 2022 found "that the DAT Act has not been effective in achieving its objectives.".
+The review includes specific references to the challenges associated with the Safes model being implemented in practice "The DAT Act’s current approach to the Five Safes is not strictly a principles-based approach, noting that they are embedded within and enabled through the DAT Act’s very prescriptive, rules-based approach."